railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 .. _fig-crmprof:

 .. figure::  images/crm_profile_tree.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Example of profiling customer prospects by the OpenERP company*

-The sales person starts by asking the questions mentioned above and then with a couple of minutes of work can decide what to propose to the prospective customer.
+The sales person starts by asking the questions mentioned above, and then, with a couple of minutes of work, can decide what to propose to the prospective customer.

-At the end of the exhibition prospects' details and their responses to the questionnaire are entered into OpenERP.
+At the end of the exhibition, the prospects' details and their responses to the questionnaire are entered into OpenERP.
 The profiling system automatically classifies the prospects into appropriate partner categories.

-This enables your sales people to follow prospects up efficiently and adapt their approach based on each prospect's profile.
+This enables your sales people to follow up prospects efficiently and adapt their approach based on each prospect's profile.
 For example, they can send a letter based on a template developed for a specific partner category.
-They would use Open ERP's report editor and generator for their sales proposition, such as an invitation to a training session a week after the show.
+They would use OpenERP's report editor and generator for their sales proposition, such as an invitation to a training session a week after the show.

-Using profiles effectively
+Using Profiles Effectively
 --------------------------

 .. index::